 GHS (which stands for "Globally Harmonized System of Classification and Labeling of Chemicals") is an internationally agreed-upon system, created by the United Nations in 1992 to replace the varied classification and labeling standards used in different countries.
 GHS aims to provide consistent criteria for classification and labeling on a global level and ensure the safe production, transport, handling, use, and disposal of hazardous materials.

 Three important ways businesses must meet GHS rules:

 - Have proper GHS labels on hazardous chemicals

 - Have proper GHS labels on secondary containers for hazardous chemicals

 - Have SDS (Safety Data Sheets) binders available to record safety data and safety incidents

-We offer SDS binders in both English and Spanish and GHS-SDS training kits, all of which are designed to help optimize your facility-wide GHS-SDS system.
-We also carry a wide variety of SDS signs, racks, and stands to make sure your SDS location is clearly labeled and capable of storing binders, safety manuals, training books, and more.
+SDS binders—in both English and Spanish—and GHS-SDS training kits are designed to help optimize your facility-wide GHS-SDS system.
+We also carry SDS signs, racks, and stands to ensure your SDS location is visible and stocked with the required binders, safety manuals, and training books.
 Most of our SDS materials are available in English, Spanish, and French Canadian.